lightly-io/team-awareness-training/README.md

 The goal of this course is to increase participants focus and lower their stress levels.

-The course can be taught by (almost) anyone.
-No need for any recently-made-up certificate or yoga pants.

 ## Table of contents
 1. [Todo](#todo).
 2. [Course setup](#course-setup).